Sunny Afternoon Chords | The Kinks Guitar Lesson

 Sunny Afternoon TAB | Course Preview

-Let’s look at three ways to play the intro/chorus tag.
+Let’s explore three ways to play the intro/chorus tag.

-Above, you can play along with a loop as you view the TAB for how to play this part of Sunny Afternoon.
-The idea is to vary the concept.
+Above, you can play along with a loop while viewing the TAB for this section of Sunny Afternoon.
+The aim is to experiment with variations.

 Sunny Afternoon Intro and Chorus Tag.
 3 TAB examples.

-Playing the same chords in three different ways means you’ll improve your accuracy.
-Once you can do it, you can blend the three examples.
+Practising the same chords in three different ways will improve your accuracy.
+Once you’re comfortable with them, you can blend the three approaches.

-In the course, we use loops like this to learn all sections.
-We’ll learn to play it using a capo on fret 5 because this works best when playing on just one guitar.
+In the course, we use loops like this to break down all sections.
+First, we learn to play the song with a capo on fret 5—ideal for a single-guitar arrangement.
 This takes five lessons.

-The final three steps are spent constructing and playing a 2nd guitar part without a capo in the key of Dm.
-Learning this will enable you, me, and the singer to play Sunny Afternoon together, like an acoustic trio.
+The final three steps focus on constructing and playing a second guitar part without a capo, in the key of Dm.
+Mastering this will allow you, me, and the singer to perform Sunny Afternoon together as an acoustic trio.

-Should you play Sunny Afternoon as the only guitarist in a band, you may want to blend the two versions by playing open-position Dm chords, as well as Am-shaped barre chords.
+If you’re the only guitarist in a band, you may want to combine elements of both versions, using open-position Dm chords alongside Am-shaped barre chords.

 Sunny Afternoon was a worldwide hit in 1966, charting in 18 countries.
-Sales at the time weren’t huge with less than half a million in the U.K., the legacy of the song would become far greater.
+While sales at the time weren’t massive—less than half a million in the U.K.—the song’s legacy would grow far beyond its initial release.

-Originally released as a single from the forthcoming fourth album Face to Face, it would also be the name of a compilation album released the following year.
+Originally released as a single from the forthcoming fourth album Face to Face, it later became the title of a compilation album in 1967.

-In 2014 a musical about The Kinks was named after the song as well.
-The show started in the Hampstead Theatre in London before it moved to the West End, went on tour, and then finally got cancelled due to COVID in August 2020.
+In 2014, a musical about The Kinks was also named after the song.
+It premiered at Hampstead Theatre in London before moving to the West End, going on tour, and eventually being cancelled due to COVID in August 2020.

-Later, he also admitted that during recordings of Suny Afternoon, he was listening to Bob Dylan‘s Maggie’s Farm in particular and the album on which it is found, Bringing It All Back Home (1965) in general.
+Later, he admitted that during the recording of Sunny Afternoon, he was heavily influenced by Bob Dylan’s Maggie’s Farm and, more broadly, the Bringing It All Back Home (1965) album.

 Sunny Afternoon 8 step-by-step guitar lessons with TAB.

-If you want to play Sunny Afternoon by The Kinks on one guitar, it is best to do so using a capo, the bass line is best included with a capo on fret 5.
+If you want to play Sunny Afternoon by The Kinks on one guitar, using a capo is the best approach.
+Placing it on fret 5 allows you to include the bass line effectively.

-This enables the 2nd guitar part (played without a capo) to make this song come alive, let’s play it together!
+This also lets the second guitar part (played without a capo) bring the song to life—let’s play it together!

 FOLLOW SPYTUNES